-Before applying the number, you may press the Test Page button to verify if it is correct.
+Before saving the information, you can press the Test Page button to verify if the default pager number is correct.

 Click the OK button to save the information and exit from the screen.

 Click the Cancel button to restore the previous information and exit from the screen.